 Because of the potential for water temperature issues in mid-late afternoon, visitors looking to come in late summer must understand the risk of having to start early or cut trips short if temps are too warm.
 Also note that the Boulder River is never high enough for float trips during this period.
 This is a tiny river, so once it gets low, even a kayak would have trouble getting down it, much less a fishing raft.
 For similar fishing as the Boulder provides, the Stillwater River is very good unless it’s too warm.

 If water temperatures are okay, as they usually are on our preferred rivers (the Yellowstone and Stillwater), fishing techniques resemble those of early summer: dries, dry/dropper, and “drifting and dragging” streamers.
 The flies themselves change a bit, since as noted the terrestrials are the hot bugs most of the time.
 The fish begin moving off the banks somewhat, so we seldom “bang banks” in late summer like we do earlier.
 Other than these minor changes, anglers who like the sound of early summer will like late summer well, too.

 Beginners will like late summer better.
 Since casts need not be as accurate and the currents are slower, beginners typically do better on late summer river floats than they do in early summer.

-Full-day, half-day, and double half-day trips are available at this time.
+Full-day and half-day floats are available at this time.
 Because of the potential for water temperature problems, it’s conceivable we might need to meet for full-day trips as early as 5:00AM, though this is rare.
 Unlike early summer, there’s usually little point for half-day trips meeting late in the afternoon.
 In fact, we’ll usually run half-day trips in the mornings during this period unless we’re in the midst of a cool spell.